 The Trails

 Bishops Nature Preserve features flat trails, making it ideal for an easy, low-impact hike through the woods.
 There are three trails: the Yellow Trail, Blue Trail, and Red Trail.
 The Blue and Red Trails are dirt paths that may get muddy, as we experienced after a recent thaw.
 Both are designated for hiking only.
-In contrast, the Yellow Trail is a more durable gravel path that is less prone to mud; it serves as both a hiking and bicycle trail.
+In contrast, the Yellow Trail is a more durable gravel path that is less prone to mud, serving as both a hiking and bicycle trail.
 There is less than a mile between the three trails; however, the Yellow Trail leads to the Cayuga-Seneca Canal Trail, a 6.7-mile rail trail that runs between the towns of Waterloo and Geneva.

 Walking to Seneca Lake